Azure/azure-sdk-for-net/sdk/keyvault/Azure.Security.KeyVault.Keys/samples/Sample8_KeyRotation.md

 ## Set key rotation policy

 To set a key rotation policy, you create a new `KeyRotationPolicy` with 1 or more lifetime actions and an expiration date for the key that will be created when rotated.
-Note, the date format used by ExpiresIn and TimeBeforeExpiry is ISO 8601.
+The date formats for `ExpiresIn`, `TimeAfterCreate `, and `TimeBeforeExpiry ` are all ISO 8601 durations, such as "P90D" meaning "90 days".

 ```C# Snippet:KeysSample8UpdateRotationPolicy
 KeyRotationPolicy policy = new KeyRotationPolicy()